nikolakopoulos/Personalized-Diffusions/README.md

 ### Dependencies

-General dependencies for building slim are: gcc, cmake, build-essential, blas.
+General dependencies for building perdif are: gcc, cmake, build-essential, blas.
 In Ubuntu systems these can be obtained from the apt package manager (e.g., apt-get install cmake, etc)

 ```bash